craftingcity/The-Known-World/Prenotes Oct 01 24.md

 We leave our heroes on the date of ...
-AF, as they ...
+AF, as they loot the traphouse.

+If pushing towards Minyostalma, use *methods* or King Arthur through Duche a'Alden.